 You can get the Microsoft Sculpt Ergonomic Keyboard + Mouse at a reasonable price that is hard to beat.

-2. Kensington Pro Fit Ergo Wireless Keyboard: THE BEST BUDGET WIRELESS ERGONOMIC KEYBOARD
+2. Kensington Pro Fit Ergo Wireless Keyboard

 The Kensington Pro Fit Ergo Wireless Keyboard is one of the most affordable ergonomic keyboards on the market.
 It comes with full RF wireless + Bluetooth support.
 Sadly, it does not come with support for wired connectivity.